 Delaware is a biologically diverse state with hardwood forests, swamps and coastal marshes that support over 400 species of mammals, birds, reptiles and amphibians.
 Despite significant strides in conservation, much of the wildlife habitat in Delaware remains isolated, degraded and unprotected as more land is converted to urban, commercial and industrial uses.

 Over 80 percent of the available and/or restorable wildlife habitat in Delaware occurs on private lands.
 The future of Delaware’s wildlife and habitat resources hinges on finding cooperative solutions with the state’s private landowners to restore and enhance wildlife habitat on their properties

-DNREC’s Division of Fish & Wildlife offers free technical assistance to private landowners in Delaware for conservation planning on their property.
+DNREC’s Division of Fish and Wildlife offers free technical assistance to private landowners in Delaware for conservation planning on their property.

 If you are interested in establishing, enhancing or maintaining wildlife habitat on your property for the benefit of Species of Greatest Conservation Need, a Division biologist can provide you with information to help guide your wildlife habitat restoration project.

 Property owners with undeveloped wetlands, such as tidal or nontidal freshwater or brackish marshes, ponds or impoundments that are being taken over by phragmites may be eligible for the Phragmites Control Cost-Share Program.
 The program provides technical and financial assistance to Delaware landowners who are interested in marsh restoration programs.

 The Delaware Phragmites Control Cost-Share Program is offered by DNREC’s Division of Fish and Wildlife to improve wildlife habitat in wetlands that have been degraded by the invasive phragmites.
 Research has shown that effective phragmites control is possible in many areas with consecutive late summer (August through mid-October) applications of Glyphosate-based aquatic herbicides.